Ronny019/My-Projects/README.md

 3. Twitter Analysis of Restaurants (TwitterRestaurantAnanlysis) - Call "python restaurant_tweets.py".
 The model building is done in the file natural_language_processing.py .
 Before running make sure you have you have the API Secret Keys and access tokens to use the twython API in the appropriate places as indicated in the file restaurant_tweets.py.

-4. Prediction of Covid-19 Cases in India (Covid19_India) - Call Covid19_India.py"
+4. Prediction of Covid-19 Cases in India (Covid19_India) - "Call Covid19_India.py"